 There stamped upon the face.

-So burthened down I am with cruel disease,
+So burdened down I am with cruel disease,

 So many cherished hopes have fallen through,

-I carry in my breast, will not abate:
+That lies within my breast, will not abate.

 Denies pain’s easement by the tearful orbs.

-Man’s duty to get up is when he falls,
+But man’s task is to get up when he falls,

-If power remains for doing good, I’ll scorn
+If power remains for doing good, I scorn

 To think my situation is forlorn.